dabeaz-course/practical-python/Notes/InstructorNotes.md

 data analysis or plotting.
 So, you can show them how to make a plot using matplotlib.
 Web programmers might want to know how to present stock market data on a web-page.
 So, you can talk about template engines.
-Syadmins might want to do something with log files.
+Sysadmins might want to do something with log files.
 So, you can point them at a log file of real-time streaming stock data.
 Software engineers might want to know about design.
 So, you can have them look at ways to encapsulate stock data inside an object or making